 9. Manuscripts that received positive reviews will be considered at the Editorial Board meeting and included in the plan for publication.
 The author will receive a letter indicating the possible date of publication.

 10. The order of the publication of manuscripts is determined by the registration date of the manuscript submission.
-The Editorial Board reserves the right to publish manuscripts of particular significance and novelty out of turn.
+The Editorial Board reserves the right to priority publications of manuscripts of current concern.